arcticnoah/arcticnoah-website/content/dailylog/2020-07-24/index.md

     - personal-website
 ---

+***Note:* Just to avoid any confusion/worry, this site doesn't use third party cookies anymore!
+I simple didn't look into privacy-friendly alternatives at the time.
+I'm currently using [Plausible](plausible.io/), a much better simple analytics provider that follow GDPR rules, you can [read more here](https://plausible.io/privacy-focused-web-analytics).**

 ## Adding third party cookies to this site

 Today I decided to add Google Analytics to the site, mostly for tracking if I have any traffic (I'm just curious if I am) and also because I wanted to learn more about website cookies.